hilton/hilton.github.com/blog/_posts/2024-04-23-zero-bug-scenarios.md

 ## The team didn’t fix the bug quickly

-In the next most common scenario, the team didn’t fix the bug _quickly_, as judged by the team.
-Depending on the team, the organisation, and the software system, _quickly_ might mean _within an hour_ or _within a day_.
-Some teams might even call fixing a bug in a week _quick_.
+Sometimes the team cannot fix a bug quickly, according to their idea of _quick_.
 As product manager, you can tell the team that whenever you notice that a bug fix has already taken _a while_ (which you don’t define), you’ll have a conversation with the developer to review what they’ve learned so far.